All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Does semaglutide directly cause hair loss?

-No. Current Available data suggest that semaglutide itself does not damage hair follicles.
+No. Current Available data suggest that semaglutide itself doesn't damage hair follicles.
 The hair loss is caused by telogen effluvium, which is triggered by rapid weight loss and reduced calorie intake.
 This same type of shedding can happen with any form of significant weight loss.

 How much hair loss is normal during semaglutide treatment?

-It is normal to lose 50-100 hairs per day.
+It's normal to lose 50-100 hairs per day.
 During telogen effluvium, this can increase to 200-300 hairs per day.
-If you are filling a handful of hair every time you shower, or noticing visible thinning patches, talk to your provider about adjusting your approach.
+If you're filling a handful of hair every time you shower, or noticing visible thinning patches, talk to your provider about adjusting your approach.

 Will my hair grow back after I stop losing weight?